dataLanced/dataLanced.Github.io/Healthcare_Project.md

 ### Data Dictionary

-There are 30 columns of data, but I will only go over the relevant ones that'll be most crucial to our data analysis for this project:
+There are over 40 columns of data, so I will only go over the relevant ones that'll be most crucial to our data analysis for this project:
-- Borrower: The representative of the borrower to which the Bank loan is made.
-- Country: Country to which loan has been issued.
-Loans to the IFC are included under the country “World”.
-- Service Charge Rate: Current Interest rate or service charge applied to loan.
-- Due to IDA: Amount currently owed to the IDA
+- patient_nbr: An individual patient's identifier
+- time_in_hospital: Number of days that a patient has spent in the hospital
+- num_procedures: Number of procedures that a patient has had
+- num_lab_procedures: Number of lab procedures that a patient has had
+- num_medications: Number of times that medications have been administered to a patient

+Now let's get to our given tasks and our data analysis!

 ## Data Analysis